Arthlight/HotspotHousingGermany/README.md

 The offers are being updated biweekly.
 Among other statistics, you can take a look at how a flat's price compares to the mean price in the area it is located in, coupled with a general overview of the most expensive to least expensive areas.

+The Scraper I have built for this website can be found [here](https://github.com/Arthlight/Flat_Scraper).

 You can visit the running live version here: **TODO: Add running live version**

 # Motivation :surfer: